-Ranges, Targets and Adjustment Mechanisms § 521(b)(2)(D)(viii-ix)
+Ranges, Targets, and Adjustment Mechanisms § 521(b)(2)(D)(viii-ix)

-Almost 70 percent of the transactions covered in APAs executed in 2013 target an interquartile range as described in Treas.
+The majority of transactions covered in APAs target an interquartile range as described in Treas.
 Reg. § 1.482-1(e)(2)(iii)(C).
 Where the transaction involves a royalty payment for the use of intangible property, both points and ranges have been used.
 In some cases where the covered transaction is the payment of a royalty based solely on external royalty agreements, a secondary method, e.g., a test of the post-royalty operating margin, has been imposed.
-The testing periods of the APAs executed in 2013 included either: (1) a single year, (2) the term of the APA not including any rollback years, or (3) the term of the APA including rollback years.
+The testing periods of the APAs executed in 2014 included either: (1) a single year, (2) the term of the APA only, or (3) the term of the APA plus rollback years.

-APAs executed in 2013 include a number of mechanisms for making adjustments to tested party results when the results fall outside the range or do not match the point required by the APA.
-The following are examples of the mechanisms used in the 2013 executed APAs: an adjustment bringing the tested party's results to the closest edge of the range applied to the results of a single year; an adjustment to the closest edge of the range applied to the results over the APA term; an adjustment to the specified point or royalty rate; or an adjustment to the median of the range for a single year.
+APAs executed in 2014 include a number of mechanisms for making adjustments to tested party results when the results fall outside the range or do not match the point required by the APA.
+The following are examples of the mechanisms used: an adjustment bringing the tested party's results to the closer edge of the range applied to the results of a single year; an adjustment to the closer edge of the range applied to the results over the APA term; an adjustment to the specified point or royalty rate; or an adjustment to the median of the range for a single year.